 "We don't even see loss of smell coming into the top 10 anymore," he says.
 "This variant seems to be working slightly differently."

 Spector says these changes -- which appear to be linked to the delta variant -- may cause people to continue going out, thinking they have a common cold instead of COVID-19.

-Pfizer announced that the company is data from Israel that shows that Pfizer's two-dose regimen is less effective against infection from delta compared to previous variants -- down to 64%, though the same data found that the vaccine is still 93% effective at preventing severe disease.
-In a strange twist, the CDC and Food and Drug Administration issued a joint statement in early July that said (without calling out Pfizer specifically) fully vaccinated Americans do not need a at this time.specifically for the delta variant, citing real-world
+Pfizer announced that the company is working on a booster specifically for the delta variant, citing real-world data from Israel that shows that Pfizer's two-dose regimen is less effective against infection from delta compared with previous variants -- down to 64%, though the same data found that the vaccine is still 93% effective at preventing severe disease.

-The expert advice does not seem to change as the coronavirus does --and gaining immunity against COVID-19 is the surest way to prevent severe disease caused by any variant.
+The expert advice does not seem to change as the coronavirus does -- getting vaccinated and gaining immunity against COVID-19 is the surest way to prevent severe disease caused by any variant.
 When fewer people get infected with COVID-19, the coronavirus has fewer hosts within which it can mutate and produce new variants.